-- MBS Session related policy information.
+- Policy information applicable for an entire MBS Session.

 - PCC rule information.

 - Policy Control Request Trigger information.
-When a Policy Control Request Trigger condition is met the NF Service Consumer, e.g. MB_SMF shall contact the PCF and provide information on the Policy Control Request Trigger condition that has been met.

-Editor's note: Details of MBS Session related policy information, PCC rule information, and Policy Control Request Trigger information need to be defined in an appropriate location of the TS and referenced.

-At MBS Session establishment the NF Service Consumer, e.g. MB-SMF requests the creation of a corresponding MBS Policy Association with the PCF (Npcf_MBSSMPolicyControl_Create) and provides relevant parameters about the MBS Session to the PCF.
+At MBS Session establishment the NF Service Consumer, e.g. MB-SMF, requests the creation of a corresponding MBS Policy Association with the PCF (Npcf_MBSPolicyControl_Create) and provides relevant parameters about the MBS Session to the PCF.

 - When the PCF has created the "MBS Policy Association", the PCF may provide policy information as defined above.